WeizhaoT/DoubleHearts/README.md

 After dealing all cards, each player chooses 3 cards to pass to another player.
 The number of hands dealt decides to whom to pass the cards.

+Note that card passing is not commonly included in the game.
+Consider it as some additional seasoning in a meal that is already delicious.

 #### Exposure of Special Scored Cards

 **&#x2663;10, &#x2666;J, &#x2660;Q** are considered special scored cards because they are all the unique scored cards in their respective suits.
 After card trading, the players choose to expose an arbitrary combination of the special cards in their hands.
 Exposed cards will be public and enjoy double effects: